 Short term disability insurance versus the Family Medical Leave Act (FMLA): what is the difference?
-This is a commonly asked question when workers leave employment while sick or injured.
-And the fact that people ask about this very often suggests there might be a great deal of confusion.
+This is a question when workers leave employment while sick or injured.
+And the fact that people ask about this often suggests there might be a great deal of confusion.

 The two programs share many similarities; they both protect your income when taking a family leave, but do so in very different ways.
 Examine four comparison categories to better understand how the two differ, yet work together: